psycopg/psycopg2/doc/src/extensions.rst

     :sql:`SERIALIZABLE` isolation level.
 This is the strictest transactions isolation level, equivalent to having the transactions executed serially rather than concurrently.
-However applications using this level must be prepared to retry reansactions due to serialization failures.
+However applications using this level must be prepared to retry transactions due to serialization failures.

     Starting from PostgreSQL 9.1, this mode monitors for conditions which could make execution of a concurrent set of serializable transactions